 “F*ck you” started to sound a lot like “I love you” because I heard it so often.

-I can still feel the fear of being told I would be living on the streets, penniless and never see my baby again if I ever tried to leave.
+I can still feel the fear of being told I would be living on the streets, penniless, and never see my baby again if I ever tried to leave.

 Have you ever heard the phrase “pain identifies pain?”
 What was once a burden of being the “only one” to ever carry the initial shame of abuse suddenly became the lens from which I could see hurt all around me.
 It broke me, yet it strengthened me.
-With each hug I could give someone and honestly utter the words, “I know how it feels,” a small piece of my heart was restored.
+With each hug, I could give someone and honestly utter the words, “I know how it feels,” a small piece of my heart was restored.
 It wasn’t because of their pain, but it was because each time I could rejoice that this sweet soul didn’t have to feel that stark and stinging loneliness that I did.

 Anger doesn’t solve desperate breaks in our culture.
 But, your story becomes a saving grace when you surrender it…truly seeking the purpose in it.
-And then, when you give your story the breath of your words for the sole purpose of bringing others healing, miracles start to happen.
+And then, when you give your story the breath of your words for the sole purpose of bringing others healing, miracles occur.
 That is my vow, and it’s become my prayer.

 And whatever yours is, speak it, tell it, hug others for sharing theirs.
 Silence kills too many of our chances to unite humanity.
 There are too many hurts not being hugged with love.
 There are too many hearts left broken for far too long.
 So this week, love on someone who forgets what real love feels like.
 You don’t have to know what to say.
-And above all, don’t ask him or her why they stayed…hug them because they got out.
+And above all, don’t ask him or her why they stayed; hug them because they got out.